 South-Vietnamese Women Museum

-The Southern Women’s Museum, established on April 29, 1985, is one of the museums that preserve photos and artefacts showing the lives of Southern women during the war to protect the country.
-Currently, the museum is storing and managing 31,360 artefacts, but only displays 929 of the most typical artefacts due to the limited space.
-Also, 2/3 are artefacts of the type of revolutionary war, and the remaining 1/3 show the culture of Southern women.
+The Southern Women’s Museum, established on April 29, 1985, is one of the museums that preserve photographs and artefacts documenting the lives of Southern women during the war to protect the country.
+Currently, the museum stores and manages 31,360 artefacts but displays only 929 of the most typical due to limited space.
+Also, 2/3 are artefacts of the revolutionary war period, and the remaining 1/3 reflect the culture of Southern women.

-These artefacts are divided into several collections according to a certain theme or material.
-In addition, in the library room of the museum, over 11,000 books about women’s topics are kept.
-This would be a favourite destination for those who want to study Vietnamese females when travelling to Ho Chi Minh City.
+These artefacts are divided into several collections based on a specific theme or material.
+In addition, the museum’s library room houses over 11,000 books on women’s topics.
+This would be a favourite destination for those who want to study Vietnamese women when travelling to Ho Chi Minh City.

 - Address: 202 Vo Thi Sau Street, Xuan Hoa Ward.